How to Rally Donors Around Mental Health Awareness Day

 6. Host an Educational Event

-Invite a local therapist to lead an educational event to share helpful tips to cope with everyday life stress.
+Invite a local therapist to lead an educational event with helpful tips to cope with everyday stress.
 They can invite their audience and clients to join the event for networking, and you can provide funding through corporate sponsorships.
 The event’s goal should be to provide useful tips for better mental health practices.
-Awarness for any topic starts through education.
+Awareness for any topic starts through education.

 7. Share Mental Health Resources